cairo-book/starknet-agent/README.md

 - [Contribution](#contribution)
 - [Help and Support](#help-and-support)

+## Credits

+This project was originally forked from [Perplexica](https://github.com/ItzCrazyKns/Perplexica), an open-source AI search engine.
+We've adapted and expanded upon their work to create a specialized tool for the Starknet ecosystem.
+We're grateful for their initial contribution which provided a strong foundation for Perplexica.

 ## Overview

-Perplexica is an open-source AI-powered searching tool or an AI-powered search engine that goes deep into the internet to find answers.
-Inspired by Perplexity AI, it's an open-source option that not just searches the web but understands your questions.
-It uses advanced machine learning algorithms like similarity searching and embeddings to refine results and provides clear answers with sources cited.
+Perplexica is an open-source AI-powered searching tool specifically designed for the Starknet Ecosystem.
+It uses advanced machine learning algorithms to search and understand the Starknet documentation and the Cairo Book, providing clear and accurate answers to your queries about Starknet and Cairo.

-Using SearxNG to stay current and fully open source, Perplexica ensures you always get the most up-to-date information without compromising your privacy.

-Want to know more about its architecture and how it works?
-You can read it [here](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/architecture/README.md).

 ## Preview